-We can learn a lot from St. Francis Xavier, whose feast day we celebrated earlier this month.
+We can learn a lot from St. Francis Xavier, whose feast day we celebrate on December 3.
 His words are as relevant today as when he wrote them in the 16th century.

 Francisco de Jasso y Azpilicueta (we English speakers do much better with his popular, Anglicized name of St. Francis Xavier), was born in the castle of Xavier in the Kingdom of Navarre, in what is now Spain.
 He is considered a giant of the history of Christian missions because, following Christ’s call, he went to evangelize nations far from his native Europe—the “ends of the earth” from that perspective.
 For this reason, he was named patron saint of missions, alongside St. Thérèse of the Child Jesus, in 1927.

 Friendship with St. Ignatius of Loyola

 Francis Xavier was a great friend of Ignatius of Loyola, founder of the Company of Jesus (the Jesuits).
 In fact, as a student in France at the University of Paris, he shared a residence with Ignatius, as well as with Peter Faber, who would also become a Jesuit and eventually a saint as well.

 Ignatius was much older, and he saw Francis Xavier’s potential.
 He repeatedly reminded the young man of the Gospel passage: “What will it profit a man if he gains the whole world but forfeits his soul?”
 (MT 16:26)